nakhonthai/ESP32APRS_LoRa/README.md

 ## Credits & Reference

-- Thank you for support device hardware (LiLyGo T-Beam-S3 Supreme,T-Beam-S3 BPF,HTIT-Tracker) chakphanu [E24OUW](https://github.com/chakphanu)
+- Thank you for support device hardware (LiLyGo T-Beam-S3 Supreme,T-Beam-S3 BPF,HTIT-Tracker,NiceRF Module) by Mr.Chakphanu [E24OUW](https://github.com/chakphanu)
 - Thank you for all library from github

 ## HITH